Michael-A-Kuykendall/sorcery/README.md

 ---

 > **Note:** Sorcery is a *design doctrine* for architecture handoff—not a framework, language, or product.
-It is a way of encoding intent so it survives transmission.

-> **Also:** Sorcery is not code stenography or a byte-for-byte recorder; it’s a creation/handoff tool that preserves intent, contracts, and constraints—implementation details may differ.
+It encodes intent so it survives transmission.
+It is not code stenography or a byte-for-byte recorder; implementation details may differ while contracts and constraints are preserved.

 ---